nodejs/build/doc/jenkins-guide.md

 Once you are done fixing the worker, ensure that you return the worker to the "online" status.

-The most common issues facing workers are explain below, with potential solutions on how to remedy the problem.
+The most common issues facing workers are explained below, with potential solutions on how to remedy the problem.
 Most commands below are meant to be run on the worker itself, after SSH-ing in and switching to the `iojs` user.